wisemansg/tableau/README.md

 ## 🔍 Key Insights

-- Salaries increased significantly in 2022 compared to 2020–2021.
+- Salaries increased significantly in 2022 compared to previous years.
-- The United States dominates both the number of positions and highest salary ranges.
+- The United States dominates both the number of jobs and highest salary ranges.
-- Senior (SE) and Expert (EX) roles command substantially higher compensation.
+- Senior (SE) and Expert (EX) roles earn substantially more than Entry and Mid-level roles.
-- Large and Medium-sized companies make up the majority of the dataset.
+- Large and Medium companies represent the majority of the dataset.
-- Full-time employment is overwhelmingly common (96.87%).
+- Full-time employment is dominant (96.87% of records).

 ## 🛠️ Tools & Technologies

-- **Tableau Desktop** – Data visualization and dashboard creation
+- **Tableau Desktop** – Dashboard creation and visualization
-- **Data Cleaning & Preparation** – Tableau + Excel
+- **Data Preparation:** Tableau + Excel
-- **Dataset** – Public Data Science Salaries CSV
+- **Dataset:** Public Data Science Salaries CSV

 ## 📁 Repository Structure